RHL-WEX/hrl-2024/README.md

 - 🔭 I’m currently working on a social media application for filmlovers.
 - 🌱 I’m currently learning/exploring Flutter.
-- 👯 I’m looking to collaborate on any software devel
+- 👯 I’m looking to collaborate on any CRUD application/database/distributed system projects.
 - 🤔 I’m looking for software development/engineering internship 2022/2023.

 Find out more about me & feel free to connect with me here: